toji/toji.dev/webgpu-best-practices/dynamic-shader-construction.md

 It's a little awkward to read, but it gets the job done and allows for more complex "ubershaders" to be adjusted situationally, often to account for things like missing vertex attributes or taking a cheaper path on mobile devices, etc.

-Unfortunately for us, JavaScript doesn't offer the same type of easy replacement for this behavior as it does for using defines as contants.
+Unfortunately for us, JavaScript doesn't offer the same type of easy replacement for this behavior as it does for using defines as constants.
 The obvious patterns all tend to make the code harder to read:

 ```js
 // basic_fragment.js